 Title IX of the Education Amendments of 1972 is a federal law that prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance (such as UNH).
-Discrimination on the basis of sex, includes any form of gender-based different treatment and harassment - acts that do not involve conduct of a sexual nature such as discriminatory sex stereotyping.
-It also prohibits discrimination on the basis of gender in athletic programs, and sexual violence, as defined by UNH policy and as discussed more specifically herein.
+Discrimination on the basis of sex, including any form of gender-based different treatment; sexual harassment, which includes acts that do not involve conduct of a sexual nature such as discriminatory sex stereotyping and sexual violence, which includes sexual assault, unwanted sexual contact, sexual misconduct, domestic violence, relationship abuse, dating violence, and stalking (including cyber-stalking).
 Title IX's prohibitions apply to all students, faculty, and staff.

-The Title IX Coordinator for the University of New Hampshire (Durham), the University of New Hampshire (Manchester) and the University of New Hampshire School of Law (Concord) is Donna Marie Sorrentino, M.P.A.
-Her contact information is below.
+The Title IX Coordinator for the University of New Hampshire (Durham and Manchester campuses) and the University of New Hampshire School of Law (Concord) is:

 Donna Marie Sorrentino, M.P.A.